chkao831/quant-review/statistics/discrete_RV.md

 ### :small_blue_diamond: Sum of Poissons
 Suppose $X \sim \operatorname{Poisson}(\alpha)$, $Y \sim \operatorname{Poisson}(\beta)$.
 Define $Z=X+Y$. then $Z \sim \operatorname{Poisson}(\alpha + \beta)$.

+### :small_blue_diamond: Poisson Distribution is memoryless

+#### :notebook: Bus Waiting

+Suppose that buses arrive at the bus stop, on average, once every 10 minutes.
+We can model the time between bus arrivals using an exponential distribution with parameter $\lambda = 1/10$ (since the expected time between bus arrivals is 10 minutes).

+Now, suppose that a person arrives at the bus stop and has been waiting for 5 minutes already.
+What is the probability that the next bus arrives within the next 3 minutes?

+Since the Poisson process is memoryless, the probability of the next bus arriving within the next 3 minutes is the same as if the person had just arrived at the bus stop and was waiting for the first bus.
+This is because the Poisson process assumes that events occur independently and randomly over time, and the probability of an event occurring in a fixed time interval is determined solely by the expected rate of occurrence of the event.

+Therefore, the probability of the next bus arriving within the next 3 minutes is given by the probability that a bus arrives within the first 3 minutes of waiting.
+This can be calculated using the cumulative distribution function of the exponential distribution:

+$$
+P(X \leq 3)=\int_0^3 \lambda e^{-\lambda x} d x=1-e^{-\lambda 3} \approx 0.259
+$$

+So, the probability that the next bus arrives within the next 3 minutes is approximately 0.259, regardless of how long the person has already been waiting.
+This is an example of the memoryless property of the Poisson process.

 ### :small_blue_diamond: Examples

 #### :notebook: Email Receipt